Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

-The simulation study focused on testing hypotheses about the relative effects of three policy conditions, while varying the manner in which the policy indicators are assigned following one of three distinct designs.
+The simulation study examined the performance of hypothesis tests on the relative effects of three policy conditions, in each of three distinct study designs.
 First, we considered a randomized block (RB) design in which every policy condition is observed in every cluster.
 Second, we considered a cluster-randomized (CR) design in which each cluster is observed under a single policy condition.
 Third, we considered a difference-in-differences (DD) design in which some clusters are observed under all three policy conditions while other clusters are observed under a single condition.
-For each design, we simulated both balanced and unbalanced configurations, for a total of six distinct study designs, across which the performance of CRVEs is expected to vary.
-Appendix \ref{app:simulations} describes the exact specification of each design.
-For each design, we simulated studies with $m = 15$, 30, or 50 clusters, each with $n = 18$ or 30 units.

-For a given study design, we simulated multivariate outcome data so that we could examine the performance of the proposed testing procedures for constraints of varying dimension.
-Specifically, we simulated a tri-variate, equi-correlated outcome from a data-generating process in which all three policy conditions produce identical average outcomes, so that all tested null hypotheses hold.
-Let $y_{hijk}$ denote the measurement of outcome $k$ at time point $j$ for unit $i$ under condition $h$, for $h = 1,...,3$, $i = 1,...,m$, $j = 1,...,n$, and $k = 1,...,3$.
-The data-generating model is then
+For each design, we simulated both balanced and unbalanced configurations, with \(m = 15\), 30, or 50 cluster and \(n = 6\), 18, or 30 units per cluster; \ref{app:simulations} describes the exact specifications used.
+To induce further imbalance into the designs, we also manipulated whether the outcomes were fully observed or were missing for 15\% of observations (completely at random).
+Appendix Table \ref{tab:simulation_parameters} summarizes the design of the simulation.